Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 When it comes to credit card rewards, you really can’t beat the amazing travel opportunities miles & points provide.
-And this year I was able to get over $500 reimbursed just because I paid with a credit card with the right travel insurance benefit.
+And in 2018 I was able to get over $500 reimbursed just because I paid with a credit card with the right travel insurance benefit.

 The trip delay insurance on my Ink Business Preferred℠ Credit Card and Chase Sapphire Preferred® Card came to the rescue when the airlines left me out to dry.
 And the $100s I saved was in addition to the $1,000s in travel I was able to book with just the points I earned from the cards’ sign-up bonuses.